Different types of attribution

 Attribution in a post-cookie world

-With the end of third party cookies insight and the coming of IOS 14.5 it becomes harder and harder to gain full insight in the conversion path.
-The Billy Grace pixel only uses first party data.
-Based on this first party data, Billy Grace gives accurate insight in the performance of your ads.
+With the end of third-party cookies insight and the coming of IOS 14.5, it becomes harder and harder to gain full insight into the conversion path.
+The Billy Grace pixel only uses first-party data.
+Based on this first-party data, Billy Grace gives accurate insight into the performance of your ads.

-With the update of our latest attribution model that incorporates Marketing Mix Modelling techniques, you are even better equipped to deal with the problems that the post-cookie world brings in terms of analyzing marketing performance of your ads.
+With the update of our latest attribution model that incorporates Marketing Mix Modelling techniques, you are even better equipped to deal with the problems that the post-cookie world brings in terms of analysing the marketing performance of your ads.